dicbobz/dnssec-zone-expiration/README.md

 dnssec-zone-expiration
 ======================

-Python based nagios check to alert when a DNSSEC zone RRSIG is to expire.
+Python based nagios check to alert when <n> number of days are left before the DNSSEC zone RRSIG expires.

+Takes 3 required parameters

+--domain/-d domain.tld  -- This is specifing the zone to query when we resolve the dnssec record --warn/-w value  -- Number of day until RRSIG key expires to alert w/ WARNING state.
+--crit/-c value  -- Number of day until RRSIG key expires to alert w/ CRITCAL state.

+This script is written to handle multiple records returned from the query.
+In turn the alert will fire off if any zones key expiration expire within the waring and critical threshold.

+The DNs server is hardcoded to 8.8.8.8 <thx google> or you can specify via --nsrv/-n